 Exceptionally Queer: Sexuality and Gender in Mormonism

-Rev. Dr. Jim Mitulski will moderate a conversation with K. Mohrman, author of the newly-published Exceptionally Queer: Mormon Peculiarity and U.S. Nationalism, and Taylor Petrey, author of the 2020 Tabernacles of Clay: Sexuality and Gender in Modern Mormonism.
+On Thursday, July 21, 2022, Rev. Dr. Jim Mitulski moderated a conversation with K. Mohrman, author of the newly-published Exceptionally Queer: Mormon Peculiarity and U.S. Nationalism, and Taylor Petrey, author of the 2020 Tabernacles of Clay: Sexuality and Gender in Modern Mormonism.
 Morhman’s critical work is a powerful rethinking of Mormonism and its place in U.S. history, culture, and politics, arguing that Mormon peculiarity is a potent expression of U.S. exceptionalism.
 Petrey’s research posits that Mormonism is conflicted between ontologies of gender essentialism and gender fluidity, illustrating a broader tension in the history of sexuality in modernity itself.

 K. Mohrman, Ph.D. is a Clinical Teaching Track Assistant Professor in the Ethnic Studies program at the University of Colorado Denver.
 Her work examines formations and histories of sexuality, race, religion, gender, and nation in the context of nineteenth, twentieth, and twenty-first century US imperialism.
 She received the 2018-2019 LGBT Religious History Award.
 Her book Exceptionally Queer: Mormon Peculiarity and US Exceptionalism, will be published by University of Minnesota Press in June 2022.